AcademySoftwareFoundation/openexr/Contrib/Pixar/DtexToExr/README.txt

 //-*****************************************************************************

-Pixar's Dtex to ODZ conversion utility
+Pixar's Dtex to Exr conversion utility
 Aug 1, 2012 - first checkin to OpenEXR 2.0 branch of OpenEXR git repository.

-This utility converts a DTEX deep shadow file to an OpenEXR 2.0 deep exr file, or "odz" (or .dexr, or whatever the final agreed-upon extension is).
+This utility converts a DTEX deep shadow file to an OpenEXR 2.0 deep exr file, formerly, ".odz" (or .dexr, or whatever extension your facility may use).
 As of the first checkin, the utility only supports 1, 3, or 4-channel dtex files, corresponding to deep alpha or deep RGBA only.
 The Nuke DTEX reader, which uses basically the same code, will support a more complete arbitrary channel